 Level 2 CE and Level 2 PE.
-KYCOM requires the Level 2 CE and Level 2 PE examinations be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core rotations and the Capstone course that completes the third year of study.
-Upon successful completion of COMLEX-USA Level 1, NBOME will notify students of their eligibility to register for COMLEX-USA Level 2 examinations.
-KYCOM students may register for Level 2 CE or Level 2 PE any time between this notification and December 1st of the 4th year of study.
+KYCOM requires the Level 2 CE examinations be taken after successful completion of Level 1 and years one, two, and three of osteopathic medical education, which includes successful completion of all core rotations.
+COMLEX Level 2 PE may be taken any time after successful completion of the Clinical Capstone Course.
+Upon successful completion of COMLEX-USA Level 1, NBOME will notify students of their eligibility to schedule their COMLEX-USA Level 2 examinations.
 All students are required to take both the Level 2 CE and Level 2 PE examinations between the start of the fourth year and December 1st of the fourth year of study.
 The student has the option to take Level 2 CE or Level 2 PE in any order.
 Failure to take the exams prior to December 1st of the fourth year will result in a referral to the KYCOM Promotion and Matriculation Committee for consideration of disciplinary action.